pop-web/wordpress_template/pf/app/public/wp-content/themes/minnanowordpress/readme.txt

 = Does this theme support any plugins? =

-minnnanowordpress includes support for WooCommerce and for Infinite Scroll in Jetpack.
+minnanowordpress includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==